msuv08/parallel-gpus/README.md

-# GigaAPI for GPU Parallization: The Documentation
+# GigaAPI for GPU Parallelization: The Documentation

 ### By: Omeed Tehrani and Mihir Suvarna